toggled-apps/react-native-product-carousel/README.md

 npm install @toggled-apps/react-native-product-carousel
 ```
+## Dependencies
-Install Gesture Handler and Reanimated v1, these are required for `@gorhom/bottom-sheet` [dependency](https://github.com/gorhom/react-native-bottom-sheet):
+This module imports Gesture Handler and Reanimated v1 as dependencies, these are required for `@gorhom/bottom-sheet` [dependency](https://github.com/gorhom/react-native-bottom-sheet).
+These may conflict with your own dependency versioning.
+You can follow these instructions to install them yourself:

 ### For React Native
 ```